 As no settlement was made by any of the parties that had pledged the shares in guarantee of the financing agreement as stated above, the Court appointed in 2013 a broker to auction all the 18,840,341 pledged shares in one bulk.
-A number of unsuccessful auctions were held at varying starting prices; however no potential buyers indicated their interest.
+A number of unsuccessful auctions were held at varying starting prices.

-In recognition of the Bank's liability, the management decided to write down to zero the value of its 8,352,705 pledged shares and valued the remaining same shares (2,912,950 shares) in its portfolio at BD 0.100 (US\$ 0.2652) per share, being the lowest bidding price up to the 2014 year end.
+In recognition of the Bank's liability, management decided to write down to zero the value of its 8,352,705 pledged shares and valued the remaining same shares (2,912,950 shares) in its portfolio at BD 0.100 (US\$ 0.2652) per share, being the lowest bidding price up to the 2014 year end.
 In April 2015, the 8,352,705 shares were liquidated at an auction price of BD 0.100 per share and the amount was directly awarded to the party to whom the shares were pledged to with no gain or loss being recognised by the Bank.
-Subsequent to the auction, the remaining 2,912,950 unpledged shares were valued at BD 0.090 (US\$ 0.239) being the quoted price at June 30, 2015.

-• There are four labour cases running against the bank from four former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
+There are two labour cases running against the bank from two former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
 The Bank's legal position is strong and a material liability to the Bank is not expected from the cases.